 Even if we feel like crap, a simple smile can make a world of a difference.
 Before you know it, you soon start to genuinely smile without realizing it.

-By simply turning that frown upside down, it triggers something in your mind to stop thinking the negative chitter chatter in your head.
+By simply turning that frown upside down, it triggers something in your mind to stop thinking about the negative chitter-chatter in your head.

 It’s powerful what a simple smile can do to change your mood and your way of thinking in a snap.